Exposure (photography): Latitude

 Latitude is the degree by which one can over, or under expose an image, and still recover an acceptable level of quality from an exposure.
 Typically negative film has a better ability to record a range of brightness than slide/transparency film or digital.
 Digital should be considered to be the reverse of print film, with a good latitude in the shadow range, and a narrow one in the highlight area; in contrast to film's large highlight latitude, and narrow shadow latitude.
 Slide/Transparency film has a narrow latitude in both highlight and shadow areas, requiring greater exposure accuracy.

 Negative film's latitude increases somewhat with high ISO material, in contrast digital tends to narrow on latitude with high ISO settings.

 Highlights

 Areas of a photo where information is lost due to extreme brightness are described as having "blown-out highlights" or "flared highlights".

 In digital images this information loss is often irreversible, though small problems can be made less noticeable using photo manipulation software.
-Recording to RAW format can correct this problem to some degree, as can using a digital camera with a better sensor.
+Recording to raw image format can correct this problem to some degree, as can using a digital camera with a better sensor.

 Film can often have areas of extreme overexposure but still record detail in those areas.
 This information is usually somewhat recoverable when printing or transferring to digital.

 A loss of highlights in a photograph is usually undesirable, but in some cases can be considered to "enhance" appeal.
 Examples include black and white photography and portraits with an out-of-focus background.